Brightside Studios

 The Build Guarantee

-Your Donor Engine ships fully built, documented, and your team trained, or you don't pay the final installment.
+Your system ships fully built, documented, and your team trained, or you don't pay the final setup installment.
 Payment is tied to delivery, not to a promise.

 The First-Win Guarantee

-We don't promise a specific retention number, because your donors' choices aren't ours to guarantee, and we won't pretend otherwise.
-What we guarantee is the work, the timeline, and that you're not paying for something we didn't deliver.
+We don't promise a specific retention number, because your donors' choices aren't ours to guarantee and we won't pretend otherwise.
+What we stand behind is the work, the timeline, and the fact that you never pay for something we didn't deliver.

 Questions ministries ask.